THE SLOW OXIDIZER DEVELOPMENT DIET

 - MINERALS.
-I find that everyone is mineral-starved today, thanks to modern agricultural practices, stress and eating refined food.
-Eating piles of cooked vegetables is the only way I know to obtain the nutrients everyone needs.
+We find that everyone is mineral-starved today, thanks to modern agricultural practices, stress, raw food diets, vegetarian diets, and eating refined food.
+Eating loads of cooked vegetables is the only way we know to obtain the alkaline resrve minerals everyone needs.

 - DIGESTION.
 Most people have weak digestion.
 This diet rests the intestinal tract and soothes it.

 - PURITY.
 Over 3000 chemicals are permitted in food, and many of these can damage health.
 This is a clean diet.